ChefKissInc/NootedRed/README.md

 ## !!
 IMPORTANT

-**THIS KEXT CONTAINS REMOTE DEBUGGING VIA CUSTOM SERVICE.
+**THIS KEXT CONTAINS REMOTE DEBUGGING VIA CUSTOM NETDBG LOGGING SERVICE.
 YOU MUST SPECIFY IP AND PORT OR DISABLE AS DESCRIBED BELOW.**

+WhateverRed NetDbg is a custom TCP logger developed by project owner [@ChefKissInc](https://github.com/ChefKissInc).

+You can find the source code [here](https://github.com/NootInc/WhateverRed-NETDBG)

 Specify NetDbg IP and Port via `netdbg_ip_X` and `netdbg_port` boot args.